-The FDA will finalize proposed FSMA Rule 204 in November 2022.
-This will be a major update to traceability requirements for the food industry.
+The FDA finalized FSMA Rule 204 in November 2022.
+The finalized Rule is a major update to traceability requirements for the food industry.

 Technology is rapidly evolving in the food industry.
 We are now shifting to digitalized data capture with mobile devices and Internet of Things (IoT) devices, as well as advanced data modeling through artificial intelligence.